alibaba/formily/packages/reactive/docs/api/markRaw.md

 Mark any object or class prototype as never being hijacked by observable, priority is higher than markObservable

+Note: If you mark an object that is already observable with markRaw, then toJS will not convert it into a normal object

 ## Signature

 ```ts